-You can use this workbook for your own notes and reflections of your time in the laundromat and to take away as a reminder.
-The laundromat is structured as a series of activities to get from grey areas to dazzling brightness.
+who's in the slin audiences and what's in the spin messages The laundromat is structured as a series of activities to get from grey areas to dazzling brightness.
 We will take you through those in order, with plenty of airing time.